The Best Biceps Exercise

 Moreover, you can add agility equipment to your workouts like cones and agility ladders (pictured).
 Make sure to tackle these exercises before any heavy lifting...while your muscles are still fresh.
 These exercises will improve your speed, quickness, and agility while burning a few extra calories as well.
 In summary, everyone should follow a total body, all joint action, exercise routine.
 If you are missing a few joint actions in your weekly routine, you may be shorting yourself athletic improvement or even worse, creating muscular imbalances that may lead to injury down the road.
-Happy Health and Happy Exercising!
+Remember, knowledge is power!
+Happy health and happy training!!

 Training with Kettlebells